 {:error, :task}

-with this you can make the assumptions that you want, of course you could say a lot more and instead of returning tupples you return other things with more sense for example change :project
+iex(9)>If you read with attention you will see two tupples {:error, :project} and {:error, :task} with this you can make the assumptions that you want, of course you could say a lot more and instead of returning tupples you return other things with more sense for example change :project or :task for his respective changeset and you should see other things.

 That’s all folks!
 I hope this can help you.
 And remember Good Luck, Have Fun! and GG!